openstack-archive/sahara/doc/source/devref/development.environment.rst

     $ cp ./etc/savanna/savanna.conf.sample ./etc/savanna/savanna.conf

 5. Look through the savanna.conf and change parameters which default values do not suite you.
-Set ``os_auth_host`` to the address of your VM with DevStack.
+Set ``os_auth_host`` to the address of OpenStack keystone.

 If you are using Neutron instead of Nova Network add ``use_neutron = True`` to config.
 If the linux kernel you're utilizing support network namespaces then also specify ``use_namespaces = True``.

 .. note::